- Some claim interacting with dolphins can alleviate Down syndrome, AIDS, epilepsy, cerebral palsy, autism, learning disorders, and deafness.

 Despite Prager's claims to the contrary, dolphin therapy raises pesky ethical issues.
 Prager chose to become a therapist.
 Dolphins do not.
 While the Curacao dolphins are born in captivity, in other countries they are usually captured in the wild, often in massive roundups.
 It is estimated that seven dolphins die for each one makes it to a cetacean Guantanamo where it will spend the rest of its life swimming circles in a concrete pool.

 Do we have the right to capture intelligent animals with complex social lives and sophisticated communication systems and turn them into therapists for our damaged children?
 I suppose the practice could be justified if these animals really did possess special curative powers.
-But I would need rock solid evidence that dolphins can transform an isolated child with autism to a skilled communicator, or that a couple of hours of dolphin play could add fifteen points to the IQ of a girl with Down's Syndrome, or that dolphin electric fields could jolt the middle age depressive out of a debilitating funk.
+But I would need rock-solid evidence that dolphins can transform an isolated child with autism into a skilled communicator, that a couple of hours of dolphin play could add 15 points to the IQ of a girl with Down Syndrome, or that dolphin electric fields could jolt the middle age depressive out of a debilitating funk.

 Unfortunately, that evidence is about as solid as, err... the support for back-to-the-womb regression therapy.

 To find a therapist, please visit the Psychology Today Therapy Directory.